opxz7148/java-movierental/README.md

 The [PDF from Chapter 1][refactoring_ch1] explains the motivation for each refactoring and how to do it.

-To summarize, the refactorings are:
+In Java, the refactorings are:

 1. *Extract Method*.
 In Customer.statement() extract the code that calculates the price of each rental.
+   - Make it a separate method.
 2. *Move Method*.
 After extracting a method to calculate the price of a rental, Fowler observes that the method uses information about the rental but not about the customer.
 Hence, the method should be in the `Rental` class instead